madcurious/iOSToolkit/README.md

 * `noResultsView` - Should be displayed when the operation returns, succeeds, and returns an empty result.
 * `retryView` - Displayed when the operation returns with an error.
 The error message is displayed together with a `retryButton` which, when tapped, fires the operation again.

-`MDStatefulViewController` displays the `startingView` by default and automatically overrides the operation's `startBlock` and `failBlock` to display the `loadingView` and the `retryView`, respectively.
-However, it is up to you to override the `successBlock` to show either the `primaryView` or the `noResultsView`, because the `MDStatefulViewController` has no idea what data type you returned for the result.
+`MDOperationViewController` displays the `startingView` by default and automatically overrides the operation's `startBlock` and `failBlock` to display the `loadingView` and the `retryView`, respectively.
+However, it is up to you to override the `successBlock` to show either the `primaryView` or the `noResultsView`, because the `MDOperationViewController` has no idea what data type you returned for the result.

 ```
-class MessagesViewController: MDStatefulViewController {
+class MessagesViewController: MDOperationViewController {
     var messages: [Message] // Message is a custom type.
     var tableView = UITableView(frame: CGRectZero, style: .Plain)
     override var primaryView: UIView {